Sfh03031/SFStyleKit/README.md

 ### Core

-SFExStyle
+- SFExStyle

 ### JWEx

-CLLocation
+- CLLocation
     - CLLocationCoordinate2D
     - CLPlacemark

-Foundation
+- Foundation
     - Array
     - Bundle
     - CGFloat
     - Date
     - Dictionary
     - Double
     - Float
     - Int
     - String
     - NSAttributedString

-UIKit
+- UIKit
     - UIAlertController
     - UIApplication
     - UIButton
     - UIDevice
     - UIImage
     - UIImageView
     - UILabel
     - UINavigationController
     - UITapGestureRecognizer
     - UITextField
     - UITextView
     - UIView
     - UIViewController
     - UIColor
     - UIFont

 ### JWChain

-QuartzCore
+- QuartzCore
     - CALayer

-UIKit
+- UIKit
     - UIAlertController
     - UIButton
     - UICollectionView
     - UICollectionViewFlowLayout
     - UIControl
     - UIImageView
     - UILabel
     - UIScrollView
     - UISlider
     - UIStackView
     - UISwitch
     - UITableView
     - UITextField
     - UITextView
     - UIView

 ## Change log

 2025.4.29, 1.0.0

 - Support iOS18.0

 - Upgrade version code and create sub libraries

 2024.10.11, 0.1.7

 - Update extensions and readme

 - Add new support device names

 2024.07.25, 0.1.6

 - Update extensions

 2024.07.11, 0.1.3

-- 1.Fix bugs
+- Fix bugs

-- 2.Add new extensions with UICollectionView and UITableView
+- Add new extensions with UICollectionView and UITableView

 2024.05.15, 0.1.2

-- 1.Add new common color extensions
+- Add new common color extensions

-- 2.Adjust the hierarchical structure of UIView extension and update several comments
+- Adjust the hierarchical structure of UIView extension and update several comments

 2024.04.15, 0.1.1

 - Initial version

 ## Warning

 If the system native method has a return value or a property that is read-only, this extension is not suitable for use.

 (zh: 如果系统原生方法有返回值或者属性是只读属性，则不适用这种链式写法的扩展。)

 ## Contributing

 Please make an issue or pull request if you have any request.

 Bug reports, Documentation, or tests, are always welcome as well.